surfdeck/nextjs-flask-fractal-creator/README.md

 Next.js + Flask / Python -  3D Fractal Model Generator

 ⚠️ Confidentiality Notice
 This code and accompanying resources are provided solely for the purpose of my job application.
-Sharing, distributing, or using this code outside the context of recruiting is strictly prohibited.
+Please do not share this outside of my job application.
+Thank you!

 This project combines Next.js and Flask to create an interactive 3D fractal model generator.
 Users can choose different fractal types, sizes, and details to customize models in real-time, all rendered with Three.js in a responsive frontend.